dimsemenov/PhotoSwipe/docs/getting-started.md

 const lightbox = new PhotoSwipeLightbox({
   // may select multiple "galleries"
-  gallerySelector: '#gallery--simple',
+  gallery: '#gallery--simple',

-  // Elements within gallerySelector (slides)
+  // Elements within gallery (slides)
-  childSelector: 'a',
+  children: 'a',

   // Include PhotoSwipe Core
   // and use absolute path (that starts with http(s)://)